 Yes that’s right, storage for the kids’ toys and games!!
 We have a number of family board games and kids’ puzzles, as well as Lego blocks, that I want stored in this room.

 I would love to have the toys easily accessible for the kids and yet not looking like a playroom, for us, parents.
 Thankfully, there really are some creative ideas available for how to hide toys in the living room.

 Hurrah, a space for kids to play in the day and where adults can relax at night.

 As Melissa Boyer shares about her cute storage ottoman find below, “It has proved to be a fantastic purchase for us!
 My kids can easily get toys in & out of it… In addition, it can easily be moved around to the main sitting area if extra seating is ever needed.”

-Or a more involved project, would be to create built in drawers behind the lounge suite, like these ones.
-What a great way to hide kids’ toys in the living room!
+A more involved project, would be to create built in drawers behind the lounge suite, like these ones below.
+What a great way to hide toys in the living room!

 5. Baskets And Storage Cubes